 You should take advantage of Scopes and Collections if you want to map your legacy RDBMS to a document database or if you’re trying to consolidate hundreds of microservices and/or tenants into a single Couchbase cluster (resulting in much lower TCO).

-In this blog, I will go over how you can plan your migration from an older Couchbase version to using Scopes and Collections in Couchbase 7.0.
+In this article, I’ll go over how you can plan your migration from an older Couchbase version to using Scopes and Collections in Couchbase 7.0.

-- Plan your collections strategy : Determine what buckets, scopes, collections and indexes you will have.
-Determine the mapping from old bucket(s) to new bucket(s)/scope(s)/collections.
-Write scripts to create scopes, collections and indexes.
+- Plan your Scopes and Collections strategy: Determine what Buckets, Scopes, Collections and indexes you need.
+Determine the mapping from old Bucket(s) to new Bucket(s)/Scope(s)/Collections.
+Write scripts to create Scopes, Collections and indexes.

-- Migrate your application code: This is your Couchbase SDK code including N1QL queries.
+- Migrate your application code: This application code is your Couchbase SDK code including N1QL queries.

-- Data migration: Determine if offline strategy works or online migration is necessary.
-Accordingly follow the steps for offline or online migration.
+- Data migration: Determine if an offline strategy works for your deployment or if you need an online migration.
+Take action accordingly.

-- Plan and implement your Security strategy: Determine what Users and Role assignments you will have.
-Create Scripts to manage these assignments.
+- Plan and implement your database security strategy: Determine what Users and Role assignments you need.
+Create scripts to manage these assignments.

-- Go live with new collections aware application
+- Go live with your new Collections-aware application

 Upgrade to Couchbase 7